 William Moersch is internationally renowned as a marimba virtuoso, chamber and symphonic percussionist, recording artist, and educator.
 He has appeared as soloist with symphonic orchestras and in recital throughout North and South America, Europe, the Far East, and Australia.
-A regularly featured artist at international percussion festivals, he is perhaps best known for his solo compact disc, The Modern Marimba," and for commissioning over the past twenty-five years much of the prominent modern repertoire for solo marimba, from composers including Richard Rodney Bennett, Jacob Druckman, Eric Ewazen, Libby Larsen, Steven Mackey, Roger Reynolds, Gunther Schuller, Joseph Schwantner, and Andrew Thomas.
+A regularly featured artist at international percussion festivals, he has performed on more than seventy recordings and is perhaps best known for commissioning over the past thirty-five years much of the prominent modern repertoire for marimba, from composers including Irwin Bazelon, Richard Rodney Bennett, Martin Bresnick, Jacob Druckman, Eric Ewazen, David Lang, Paul Lansky, Libby Larsen, Steven Mackey, Akemi Naito, Roger Reynolds, Gunther Schuller, Joseph Schwantner, John Serry, Andrew Thomas, Alejandro Viñao, James Wood, and Charles Wuorinen.
 In addition, he was the first marimbist ever to receive a National Endowment for the Arts Solo Recitalist Fellowship and has also been honored by NEA Recording and Consortium Commissioning grants.

-Chair of the Percussion Division at the University of Illinois since 1998, Mr. Moersch previously created graduate degree programs in marimba performance at the Peabody Conservatory and Rutgers University, and has presented master classes throughout the world.
-A graduate of the University of Michigan, where he was a scholarship student of Charles Owen, Mr. Moersch was a free-lance musician in New York City for over two decades.
-He performed with the American Symphony, New Jersey Symphony, New York Chamber Symphony, New York City Opera, Metropolitan Opera, Orchestre de la Suisse Romande, Royal Liverpool Philharmonic, and as a featured soloist in the New York Shakespeare Festival’s Broadway production of The Pirates of Penzance and on numerous motion picture soundtracks.
-Currently, he is Principal Timpanist/Percussionist of Sinfonia da Camera, Artistic Director of New Music Marimba, and serves on the Board of Directors of the Percussive Arts Society.
+Prior to his appointment at the University of Illinois in 1998, Mr. Moersch was a free-lance musician in New York City for over two decades.
+He performed with the American Symphony, Metropolitan Opera, New Jersey Symphony, New York Chamber Symphony, New York City Opera, Orchestre de la Suisse Romande, Royal Liverpool Philharmonic, as a featured soloist in the New York Shakespeare Festival’s Broadway production of The Pirates of Penzance, and on numerous motion picture soundtracks.
+Mr. Moersch also created graduate degree programs in marimba performance at the Peabody Conservatory and Rutgers University and has presented master classes throughout the world.
+Currently, he is Principal Timpanist of Sinfonia da Camera and the Champaign-Urbana Symphony Orchestra, and Artistic Director of New Music Marimba.

-William Moersch is an Artist Endorser for Pearl/ Adams Percussion, SABIAN cymbals, and Innovative Percussion mallets
+William Moersch is an Artist Endorser for Pearl Drums / Adams Percussion, SABIAN cymbals, Grover Pro Percussion, and Innovative Percussion mallets.